-Georgia Toffolo Was Detained In A Maldives Airport Due To A Damaged Passport
+Georgia Toffolo Was Detained In An Airport Due To A Damaged Passport

 Made In Chelsea and I'm A Celebrity star Georgia Toffolo has expressed gratitude to the public and press after being detained in an airport in the Maldives for nine hours.
 The 25-year-old tearily asked for help on social media when Maldivian immigration found a page was missing from her passport.